 - Vitamin K for dogs is used to activate your dog’s blood’s ability to clot

-Once you’ve become familiar with your dog’s symptoms and their allergens that cause them, it’s of utmost importance to check your dog’s food for these allergens.
+Once you’ve become familiar with your dog’s symptoms and the most common dog food allergens that cause them, it’s of utmost importance to check your dog’s food for these allergens.

-Is It Ok to Mix Wet and Dry Dog Food?
+Is It Okay to Mix Wet and Dry Dog Food?

 This dog food variety method may prompt you to find effective ways of storing dog food.
 Dry dog food and wet dog food require different kinds of storage.
 Wet dog food typically requires a few more precautions than kibble.
 In general, remember to take note of the expiration date on the product, so you know roughly how long you will be able to keep it before feeding your pup.

-What Else Can I Do to Help My Dog With Allergies?
+How Can I Help My Dog With Allergies?

 We’ve looked at a number of things that are directly related to allergies in dogs.
-You’re probably wondering if there’s anything else you can do as a pet parent to help.
+You’re probably wondering if there’s anything else you can do as a pet parent to help with dog allergies.
 Here are a few extra tips that we recommend just in case your pet is experiencing any symptoms and you want to take more efforts to prevent them from arising again: